Skip to content

 Do I need a permit to install a standby generator in Clearwater?

-Does my generator have to be elevated on Clearwater Beach or Sand Key?
+Does my generator have to be elevated on Clearwater Beach, Sand Key, or Island Estates?

-Can I run a Clearwater generator on the Clearwater Gas System instead of propane?
+Can I run a Clearwater generator on the Clearwater Gas System?

-Often, yes — and it’s a real local advantage.
-The Clearwater Gas System is a municipal utility run by the City of Clearwater that distributes natural gas across much of the city plus parts of north Pinellas and west Pasco.
-Where its main reaches your home, a standby generator can feed straight off the line — no tank to bury, nothing to refill during a long outage.
-Where the city gas main hasn’t reached, propane on your own tank is the alternative.
+Often, yes, and it is a genuine local advantage.
+The Clearwater Gas System is a municipal utility the City of Clearwater owns and operates, and it supplies both piped natural gas and bottled propane across much of north Pinellas and into west Pasco.
+Where its natural gas main reaches your home, a standby unit feeds straight off the line with no tank to bury.
+Out on the barrier islands, where the gas main often has not reached, that same city utility can set you up on propane, which is why tanks are so common on the beach.

 What does a backup generator for a Clearwater home cost?